Frequently Asked Questions

 Game-based assessment

-The NeurOlympics consist of four neuroscientifically based games that collectively measure your brain’s natural skills.
-The results from these games generate a Brain Profile, which can accurately predict your potential performance in a particular job or role.
-Each game takes 10 to 15 minutes, so in total the NeurOlympics take approximately 45 minutes.
+The NeurOlympics are four neuroscience-based games that together measure your brain's natural abilities.
+The game results produce a Brain Profile that accurately predicts how you will perform in a certain function or role.
+Each game lasts 10 to 15 minutes, which means you need about 45 minutes in total to play the NeurOlympics.

-The games work best on a laptop or desktop computer, though a tablet is also suitable.
-Playing on a phone is not recommended as the small screen size may negatively affect your performance.
-While the games are accessible through all modern web browsers, we advise using the latest version of the Chrome browser for the optimal experience, as the games have been specifically optimized for it.
+The games work best on a laptop or desktop, although a tablet is also suitable.
+Your phone's screen is too small, which can negatively affect your scores.
+The games work in all modern browsers, but for the best experience, we recommend using the latest version of Chrome, as the games are optimized for this.

 Game results

-Your results indicate the types of work environments and behaviors that naturally align with your working style, as well as those that are less suited to you.
-Around 50% of individuals whose Brain Profile matches the desired profile for a job turn out to be a good fit.
-This is significantly higher than the approximately 5% suitability rate for those whose profile doesn't match.
-Therefore, while we can't guarantee 100% certainty about your suitability, your Brain Profile provides a strong, objective, and unbiased indication of your potential fit and whether you're likely to thrive or might need to invest more effort to succeed in that position.
+The results of the games indicate which work environments and behaviors naturally align with your brain, and which are less suitable.
+About 50% of people whose Brain Profile matches the desired profile for a role turn out to be a good match.
+This is significantly higher than the suitability rate of about 5% for those whose profiles do not match.
+Although 100% certainty cannot be guaranteed, your Brain Profile offers a strong, objective, and unbiased indication of whether certain work naturally suits you or whether you will have to put in a lot of effort to bring that work to a successful conclusion.

 Yes.
-Stress or a lack of sleep can negatively impact your performance.
-Therefore, it’s important to be relaxed and well-rested when you play the games.
+Stress and a bad night's sleep can give a distorted view of your cognitive skills.
+Therefore, it is important that you are relaxed and well-rested when you play the games.

 The best moment is in the morning when you’re well-rested.
 Make sure you’ve slept well and are free from distractions.